Inappropriate Sinus Tachycardia

 What is inappropriate sinus tachycardia (IST)?

 Inappropriate Sinus Tachycardia (IST) is a condition in which an individual’s resting heart rate is abnormally high – greater than 100 beats per minute or rapidly accelerating to over 100 beats per minute without an identifiable cause; although small amounts of exercise, emotional or physical stress are triggering factors.
 An electrocardiogram (ECG) does not show any abnormalities as IST arises within the sinus node where the normal heart rhythm is generated.
 It is a relatively new disorder (first recognised in the late 1970s) that is underappreciated by many in the medical profession and many doctors consider it to be a psychological condition.
 Individuals with this condition can find themselves increasingly disabled and experiencing high levels of anxiety.
 IST is not a life threatening condition but it can be very debilitating.
 Where sinus tachycardia is identified it is important to rule out other treatable conditions before making the diagnosis of IST – it may be that there is a curable cause.
+IST is frequently mistaken for another condition called Postural Tachycardia Syndrome (PoTS).
+More information on PoTS can be found by visiting the Syncope Trust And Reflex anoxic Seizures (STARS) website, www.stars.org.uk

 IST is primarily experienced by young women in their thirties, who may have been suffering symptoms for a few years.
 The main symptoms of IST include: